codingPhuc/obsidian_git_computer_network/Concepts of end systems,end devices,hosts, network edge, network core.md

 ### there are two way that circus switching
 FDM Frequency division multiplexing
 ![[fdm.PNG]]
-circus will be assgin a single user
+4 different circus will be assgin 4 different user for each circus
 TDM  Time division Multiplexing
 ![[tdm.PNG]]
-circ
+a single circus will tranmist each packet at different time frame